 What Is a Weeb?
 (The Brutally Honest Definition)

 A weeb is a non-Japanese person who has developed an enthusiastic (read: concerning) obsession with Japanese culture, particularly anime and manga.
 This obsession often makes regular people slowly back away at parties while every weeb in the room instantly becomes your best friend.
+(Need the short version?
+Here’s our full definition of what a weeb is.)

 Being a weeb means your browser history is 90% Crunchyroll, your room looks like Tokyo exploded in it, and you’ve definitely practiced Naruto running at least once.
 The modern weeb embraces this identity with pride, wearing it like a badge of honor (or shame, depending on who’s asking).